 - Dr Pru Hobson-West, Primary Supervisor, University of Nottingham

 - Professor Kate Millar, Secondary Supervisor, University of Nottingham

 - Professor Rachel Ankeny, Primary Supervisor, University of Adelaide

-- Dr Michelle Phillipov, Primary Supervisor, University of Adelaide
+- Dr Michelle Phillipov, Secondary Supervisor, University of Adelaide

 - Natalia Ciecierska-Holmes, PhD Candidate, University of Adelaide and University of Nottingham